nautobot/nautobot/nautobot/docs/development/getting-started.md

 #### Working with Docker Compose

-The files related to the Docker container environment used for development can be found inside of the `development` directory at the root of the project.
+The files related to the Docker development environment can be found inside of the `development` directory at the root of the project.

 In this directory you'll find the following core files:

-- `Dockerfile` - Docker container definition for Nautobot
+- `docker-compose.debug.yml` - Docker override file used to start the Nautobot container for use with [Visual Studio Code's dev container integration](#microsoft-visual-studio-code-integration).
+- `docker-compose.dev.yml` - Docker service containers and their relationships to the Nautobot container
+- `docker-compose.test.yml` - Docker service containers and their relationships to the Nautobot container
 - `docker-compose.yml` - Docker service containers and their relationships to the Nautobot container

 - `docker-entrypoint.sh` - Commands and operations ran once Nautobot container is started including database migrations and optionally creating a superuser
 - `dev.env` - Environment variables used to setup the container services
 - `nautobot_config.py` - Nautobot configuration file

+- `Dockerfile` - Docker container definition for Nautobot

 #### Docker-Compose Overrides